 - Better visibility

-You have access to real-time data on all your current inventory which allows for demand forecasts and identifying trends.
+You have access to real-time data (much of which is in the cloud) on all your current inventory, which allows for demand forecasts and identifying trends.
 By discovering which products are popular with customers and when you can better plan for future orders.

-Because of your inventory's improved visibility and traceability, you're able to better deal with any product recalls.
-You can quickly identify and remove all recalled products, thereby protecting consumers – and your business.
+Because of your inventory’s improved visibility and traceability, you’re able to deal better with any product recalls.
+You can quickly identify and remove all recalled products, thereby protecting consumers – and your organisation.